cheind/pytorch-blender/Readme.md

 with bt.BlenderLauncher(num_instances=4) as bl:
     ds = MyDataset(bl)
     dl = data.DataLoader(ds, batch_size=4, num_workers=0)

     for idx in range(10):
         x, coords, ids = next(iter(dl))
         print(f'Received from {ids}')
 ```

+The above runs at `43.7 ms ± 10.3 ms` per batch including rendering, transfer and encoding/decoding.

 ## Prerequisites
 The following packages need to be available in your PyTorch environment and Blender environment: